 Warehouse Slotting Guide

-There’s always an opportunity to optimize your warehouse for faster, more accurate warehouse picking.
+There’s always an opportunity to optimise your warehouse for faster, more accurate warehouse picking.
 As your ecommerce business and product lines grow, you’ll likely focus on putting your inventory in empty spaces without considering where to store it optimally.

 While this works in the short term, every warehouse can benefit from proper slotting; regardless of their size, .